webdriverio/webdriverio/website/docs/DriverBinaries.md

 ## Edgedriver

-You can download the drivr for Microsoft Edge on the [project website](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+You can download the driver for Microsoft Edge on the [project website](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
 After download you can start Edgedriver as follows:

 ```bash
 ./path/to/edgedriver --port=4444 --verbose